dalvancarvalho/tw-breakpoint-monitor/README.md

 <br />

-> 💡 Tip: You can also import the `isDevEnvironment` constant and conditionally render the component only if the app is running in development mode.
-This way, it will not appear when you run the preview build with `npm run preview`, for example.
+> 💡 **Tip:** Since this component is meant to be used during development, you can also import the `isDevEnvironment` constant and conditionally render the component only if the app is running in development mode.
+This way, it will not be rendered on the screen when you preview the production build with `npm run preview`, for example.

 ```diff
 - import { TwBreakpointMonitor } from 'tw-breakpoint-monitor'